asobl97/Chorsey/README.md

 npm install --prefix client- installs client dependencies

-npm install --prefix server install "libraryName"- install a library to the server program
+npm install --prefix server install libraryName- install a library to the server program

-npm install --prefix client install "libraryName"- install a library to the client program
+npm install --prefix client install libraryName- install a library to the client program

 node_modules, server/node_modules, and client/node_modules have been added to .gitignore.